Key takeaways

 Next Steps

 The transition from reactive scrambling to proactive planning can happen within weeks, not months.
-With the right liquidity management dashboard India solution, your next cash crunch will be anticipated, planned, and neutralized.
+With the right liquidity management dashboard, your next cash crunch will be anticipated, planned, and neutralized.

 FAQ

-How should a CA validate forecast accuracy, and what input data does the AI Accountant model require
+How should a CA validate forecast accuracy, and what input data does the model require

-What is the recommended cadence for a 13 week cash forecast review, and how should scenarios be used
+What is the recommended cadence for a 13 week cash forecast review

-Review weekly, roll forward one week, and refresh assumptions.
-Use base, best, and worst scenarios to test resilience, customer delays, sales dips, or tax bunching.
-AI Accountant lets you toggle scenarios instantly, align decisions with real risks.
+Review weekly, roll forward one week, and refresh assumptions each cycle.
+Use base, best, and worst scenarios to stress test resilience against customer delays, sales dips, or tax payment bunching.

 What is a realistic implementation timeline for a CA firm rolling this out to multiple SME clients

-Typical timelines are two to three weeks per client, faster when masters are clean.
-Week 0 connect systems and ingest statements, Week 1 refine mappings and compute baselines, Week 2 activate forecasts and alerts.
-AI Accountant’s onboarding playbook helps CA teams scale across clients with repeatable steps.
+Two to three weeks per client is typical, faster when masters are already clean.
+Week 0 covers system connection and statement ingestion.
+Week 1 refines mappings and computes baselines.
+Week 2 activates forecasts and alerts.
+Repeatable onboarding playbooks help CA teams scale across clients.